President's Volunteer Service Award: Requirements

 Recipients must have contributed their volunteer hours under the auspices of a Certifying Organization/ Leadership Organization.
 That organization must submit an application on behalf of the intended recipient, a record of the volunteer's hours, and a payment to the PVSA.
 The Organization must be based in the United States or Puerto Rico.
 The award is not competitive, and there are no other requirements.

 Volunteers are requested to maintain a log of hours that are volunteered and when requesting a President's Volunteer Service Award are required to present this information for certification.
 As of 2019, individuals must track their volunteer hours without the benefit of the PVSA website.
 While the President's Volunteer Service Award website for years offered the hours-of-service tracking to individuals and groups who had registered on the PVSA website, that functionality was removed in 2019.
 In late August 2019, the program announced that individual volunteers who had been previously tracked their hours on the PVSA website would be able to download a historical record of their hours.
-Some organizations like Learn To Be, a certified PVSA non-profit organization, will track hours on behalf of volunteers so they do not have to track them manually.
+Some organizations will track hours on behalf of volunteers so they do not have to track them manually.

-Hundreds of thousands of Americans have been awarded all levels the President's Volunteer Service Award.
+Hundreds of thousands of Americans have been awarded all levels of the President's Volunteer Service Award.